Cannabis is one industry that's actually coming out of Covid even stronger – KION546

 The waiting game is nothing new for the cannabis industry.
 Although it has been growing and expanding in leaps and bounds, its legal progress has come in inches.

-“I agree that it’s an uphill slog to see federal legalization, but what we’re putting on the table is inevitability,” Steven Hawkins, executive director of the Marijuana Policy Project, said during a MJBizCon panel on federal legalization.
+“I agree that it’s an uphill slog to see federal legalization, but what we’re putting on the table is inevitability,” Steven Hawkins, CEO of the US Cannabis Council and executive director of the Marijuana Policy Project, said during a MJBizCon panel on federal legalization.
 “When you get to the point when half of the country has legalized for adult-use, we have now set a stage for inevitability.
 And that begins to change the tone and tenor in Washington.”

 The-CNN-Wire